ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 two Objects, Preconnections and Connections.
 A Preconnection represents a set of parameters and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
-A Connection represents a transport Protocol Stack on which data can be sent to and received from a remote endpoint.
+A Connection represents a transport Protocol Stack on which data can be sent to and/or received from a remote endpoint (i.e., depending on the kind of transport, connections can be bi-directional or unidirectional).
 Connections can be created from Preconnections in three
 ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a server), or rendezvousing on the Preconnection (i.e. peer to peer establishment).